VIC.GOV.AU | Policy and Advisory Library

 Tenure

-The members of the network executive are appointed for a term of one year, with appointments commencing on 1 January and concluding on 31 December.
-Former members of the network executive are permitted to re-nominate.
+The members of the school network executive are appointed for a term of one year, with appointments commencing on 1 January and concluding on 31 December.
+Former members of the school network executive are permitted to re-nominate.

 Succession planning